Department of Defense Dependents Schools: Operations

 As a result of IDEA 2004, students with special education disabilities attend schools within DoDDS.
 These students are in pre-K (preschool or early childhood) through high school.
 The infants-toddlers special education program exists overseas on U.S. military bases, though not coordinated through DoDDS.
 School psychologists are directly employed by DoDDS and civilian employed clinical child psychologists are employed by the U.S. military to provide direct and indirect services to students with special needs.
 Not all levels of special education services are available at all schools and base locations.

 DoDDS range from kindergarten to 12th grade, and some universities are accredited by the Department of Defense.

 In addition to operating retail facilities on overseas military installations, the Army & Air Force Exchange Service provides four million school lunches each year in overseas Department of Defense schools at a break-even expense to support military families.

 Environmental changes

-While there are typical environmental changes that may affect any child's educational performance such as divorce, and relocation, there are some that are systemic with military children.
-Relocation is frequent and parents may be deployed from home.

 A study was done focusing on parental absences during the time of the military deployments to Iraq and Afghanistan between 2002 and 2005.
 The study reports the adverse effects of deployment especially with long deployments or deployments that occur during the month of academic testing.
 Effects can continue and can be detrimental for children's academic achievements.